 PROCEDURES AND RESOURCES FOR FACULTY MEMBERS

-Faculty members are encouraged to invite students to utilize the Writing Centerís resources.† In addition, many require students to visit at some stage of the process.† If a faculty member requires a student to visit the Writing Center after receiving a grade on a paper, please return a paper with the grade and grade-related comments on a separate sheet of paper in order to protect a studentís privacy.† Faculty members do not need to use a referral form.† At the same time, a referral form is provided via the link below:
+Faculty members are encouraged to invite students to utilize the Writing Centerís resources.† In addition, many require students to visit at some stage of the process.† If a faculty member requires a student to visit the Writing Center after receiving a grade on a paper, please return a paper with the grade and grade-related comments on a separate sheet of paper in order to protect a studentís privacy.† Faculty members do not need to use a referral form.† At the same time, if a faculty member prefers to use one, a referral form is provided via the link below:

 Felicia Mitchell, Coordinator

 PO Box 976

 Emory, VA 24327